apache/arrow/format/Layout.md

   or a fully-specified nested type.
 When we say slot we mean a relative type value, not necessarily any physical storage region.
 * Logical type: A data type that is implemented using some relative (physical) type.
-For example, a Decimal value stored in 16 bytes could be stored in a primitive array with slot size 16 bytes.
+For example, Decimal values are stored as 16 bytes in a fixed byte size array.
 Similarly, strings can be stored as `List<1-byte>`.
 * Parent and child arrays: names to express relationships between physical value arrays in a nested type structure.
 For example, a `List<T>`-type parent array has a T-type array as its child (see more on lists below).